anthonyyoud/gpe/README.md

 The code uses MPI (Message Passing Interface) as the method of parallelisation in solving the GP equation.

+__Note:__ Github thinks this is a Prolog project because of all the `.pro` files.
+These are IDL procedure files; IDL can be used for visualisation of the results.
+There is not a single line of Prolog anywhere here!

 Directory structure
 ===================
 * doc - Contains documentation.
 Currently only the manual exists here.